View All Related Blog Posts→

-*** This is a guest post from the lovely Valeria about her diagnosis story and how she has since then travelled Central and South America.
+*** This is a guest post from the lovely Valeria about her diagnosis story and how she has since then travelled South America and Central America.
 She is a true inspiration and should be a source of motivation for anyone doubting themselves that travelling with type 1 diabetes can't be done.
 Enjoy her post!***

 January 5, 2016, my life took an unexpected turn.
 Eleven months into my service as a Peace Corps Volunteer in Costa Rica, I couldn't be happier.
 I was living and working my dream job.

 It was December 2015, I was so excited to have my family visiting for Christmas.
 Before they arrived I was feeling strange.
 I was constantly thirsty, to the point that any liquid I saw made my mouth water.
 I was tired and napping all day.
 I was also constantly asked by community members if I was eating enough, I was losing weight unexplainably and quickly.
 I kept making excuses as to why I was feeling this way...is it the heat?
 Am I just dehydrated?
 Am I tired?

 My family arrived, and symptoms got worse.
 I tried running on the Beach with my younger sister one morning and couldn't feel my legs.
 I knew what ever was going on was serious.

 After my family left for the states.
 I decided to go to the Peace Corps medical office, in hopes of finding an explanation for my symptoms.
 Three days later I walked into an endocrinologist appointment feeling better and stronger than I had been feeling the last week or so.
 I remember feeling horrible for having my boy friend travel half way across the country to join me for the appointment.
 I was fine, at least I kept telling myself I was.
 Ten minutes into the appointment and I was rushed to the emergency room.
 With tears in my eyes and fear in my body, the doctors looked at me and diagnosed me as a type one diabetic.
 In seconds my entire world was changed.